Family Portrait SessionFrequently Asked Questions

 How much does a portrait session cost?

-The fee to shoot a portrait session is $525, ($200 deposit with contract + $325 due at or invoiced following the session).
+My portrait session fee is $650, ($325 deposit with contract + $325 due at or invoiced following the session).
 This covers the session itself (we typically work for one and a half hours), the edit work following the session, and a download of the full resolution digital images from the session along with a print release.
 A family session with me typically delivers around 50 edited images.